bagisto/bagisto-docs/src/architecture/backend.md

     - Supports updating stock quantities manually or via automated processes.

 - Multi-Warehouse Support
-    - Enables management of inventory across multiple warehouses.
+    - Enables management of inventory across multiple warehouses through **inventory sources**, the package's only model.
-    - Allows assigning stock to specific warehouses for better control and distribution.
+    - Allows assigning stock to specific sources for better control and distribution; the per-product quantities themselves live in the Product package.

-- Inventory Movements
-    - Tracks inventory movements including stock additions, subtractions, transfers, and adjustments.
-    - Provides detailed logs of inventory changes for audit purposes.

 ### MagicAI

-The MagicAI package in Bagisto integrates advanced artificial intelligence capabilities directly into your e-commerce platform, offering powerful tools to enhance efficiency, customer experience, and decision-making processes.
-You can follow the given link for the more information about the [MagicAI](https://bagisto.com/en/laravel-bagisto-2-1-0-ai-features/)

-> **Note:** The referenced blog post may be from an older version of Bagisto, but the core design patterns and workflow remain largely identical across versions.
-We recommend reviewing the documentation alongside your current Bagisto installation to identify any minor API or structural differences that may have evolved.
+The MagicAI package integrates text and image generation, image search, review translation and checkout messages into the admin and the storefront, through the Laravel AI SDK and any of eight providers.
+It is documented on the [Magic AI](../ai/magic-ai.md) page.

 ### Marketing